 Thus, gaining work experience in a compliance-related workplace can help accelerate your success as a compliance officer.
 Apply to entry-level positions similar to compliance officer positions, such as compliance representative or compliance analyst.

 It will familiarise you with the responsibilities of compliance professionals while developing essential job skills such as communication, working with others, and time management.
 Additionally, a depth of work history on your CV will make you look favourably by employers.

 Compliance teams occasionally recruit candidates who have worked in other areas or aspects of the industry, such as accounting, trade settlement, and operations in major stock exchanges.
 So, any opportunity in these segments of the compliance industry will improve your employment prospects in this sector.

 Step 5: Grow Your Network

 You may consider becoming a member of The Australian Institute of Compliance Professionals.
 It is a professional society for compliance professionals.
-Gaining its membership will help you widen your professional network and stay updated on recent changes in regulation and protocols.
+Gaining its membership will help you widen your professional network and stay updated on recent changes in regulations and protocols.